 Mr. Richardson received his Bachelor of Arts degree from the University of California at Santa Barbara, his Juris Doctor degree from Golden Gate University, in San Francisco and his LLM degree in International Law at American University, Washington College of Law in Washington DC.

 Michael Baney is the Center's Program Coordinator.
 Prior to working at the Center, Mr. Baney served Assistant to the Chair of the Department of Justice, Law & Society at the American University’s School of Public Affairs.
-He also served as the Development and Operations Coordinator at School of the Americas Watch, where he was the coordinator of a successful Freedom of Information Act lawsuit regarding the disclosure of U.S. training of Latin American troops implicated in human rights abuses, and as a Research Assistant at the National Security Archive, where his work focused on human rights issues in Peru and Colombia.
+He also served as the Development and Operations Coordinator at School of the Americas Watch, where, in addition to rasing a record amount of funds for the organization, he coordinated a successful Freedom of Information Act lawsuit regarding the disclosure of U.S. training of Latin American troops implicated in human rights abuses.
+Mr. Baney additionally worked as a Research Assistant at the National Security Archive, where his work focused on human rights issues in Peru and Colombia.
 Mr. Baney also worked in Lima, Peru on a joint effort between the National Security Archive and the Asociación Pro Derechos Humanos to obtain formerly-classified documents to use as evidence in the trial of former Peruvian President Alberto Fujimori on charges of murder and crimes against humanity.
-He holds a B.A. in Political Science from American University and is currently pursuing his M.A. in International Affairs at American University.
+His research was cited by the Peruvian courts in their conviction of Fujimori as well as by the Peruvian Supreme Court of Justice in upholding the conviction.
+He holds a B.A. in Political Science from American University and is currently pursuing an M.A. in International Affairs as well as a Graduate Certificate in International Economic Relations at American University.